 According to Maslow’s hierarchy of needs, the sense of power and dominance is a basic emotional need that we all seek to fulfill.
 The need to satisfy this craving for power begins as early as the age of two, as this is when children begin to see themselves as separate individuals from their parents.
 This phase of life leads children to discover that they are capable of creating or triggering various emotions and reactions in their parents – which also marks the start of a very long journey involving power struggles.

-By three years old, most children have developed sharper skills in this area which causes parents to feel overwhelmed, overpowered and determined to set their child on the path of good behaviour.
+By three years old, most children have developed sharper skills in this area which causes parents to feel overwhelmed, overpowered and determined to start disciplining their 3-year-old.
 However, attempts by parents to overpower their children often leads to opposite results, leaving their children feeling more angry and defiant than ever.

-Parents can turn this phase into a rewarding lesson for both themselves and their children by looking at this behaviour from a different light and responding to the battle of wills in a creative manner.
+Fortunately, parents can turn this phase into a rewarding lesson for both themselves and their children by looking at this behaviour from a different light and responding to the battle of wills in a creative manner.
 Here are some suggestions to help you ease the power struggles which will surely arise if you’re parenting a strong-willed child:

 To deal with power struggles positively, one method which was shared by Karan Sims, instructor at the International Network for Children and Families, involves side-stepping the power struggle.
 In order to do this, you – as the parent – would need to refuse to give in to your child’s invitation to join his/her power struggle.